neutrinojs/neutrino/packages/start-server/README.md

 # Neutrino Start Server Middleware

-`neutrino-middleware-start-server` is Neutrino middleware for starting a Node.js server for a file upon completion of a build.
+`@neutrinojs/start-server` is Neutrino middleware for starting a Node.js server for a file upon completion of a build.

 [![NPM version][npm-image]][npm-url]